-- To introduce the principles of various surveying methods and survey instruments. - To expose students to Levelling by several methods. - To learn to handle survey instruments and Area and Volume computations. - To solve problems and understand applications of surveying to civil engineering projects.
+- To introduce the principles of various surveying methods and survey instruments. - To expose students to Levelling by several methods. - To learn to handle survey instruments and Area and Volume computations. - To learn to handle survey instruments Theodolite and Tacheometer - To learn to measure horizontal and vertical angle, heights and distances. - To solve problems related to curve settings and astronomical - To understand applications of surveying to civil engineering projects.